 When I started writing my New Adult Paranormal Romance novel, I googled everything, I was stuck so many times and I believed I wouldn’t live to see the end of it.
-Google said it takes around three months to complete the first draft.
+Google says it takes around three months to complete the first draft.

 I was only halfway through at that time, so a fair amount of hyperventilation followed.

-TIP: There’s no deadline, so don’t give yourself one, don’t try to follow the rest nor think you’re not good enough because you don’t fit the timeframe.
+TIP: There’s no deadline, so don’t give yourself one; don’t try to follow the rest nor think you’re not good enough because you don’t fit the timeframe.
 It’s really relative, and most authors have to juggle life and writing so give yourself a break, it will be ready when it needs to and not a second sooner!

 The Fried Brain Effect